-In terms of internal communication, small businesses (typically having 20 to 300 employees) very often have the same needs as larger companies while battling limited resources: often not having a dedicated internal communications department or IT team large enough to create dedicated digital solutions.
+In terms of internal communication, small businesses (typically having 20 to 300 employees) have the same needs as larger companies while battling limited resources: often not having an internal communications department or IT team large enough to create dedicated digital solutions.

 Therefore, internal communication often relies on tools such as email, Microsoft Teams or Slack.